 Body scent, odour and pheromones

-Each day, the body gets rid of 2-3 litres of water through two million sweat glands and so it’s not surprising that body scents and odours occur naturally.
 Our natural body scent – often a musky smell on the skin – is an individual fingerprint of who we are.
 In moderation, it’s generally regarded as pleasant and we respond and get turned on by the right scent in others.

-Pheromones are substances released in minute quantities by humans and other animals, to affect behaviour in others of the same species.
+Pheromones are believed to be substances released in minute quantities by humans and other animals to affect behaviour in others of the same species.
 In humans this seems to be centred around attracting a mate.
 As to whether gay men can simply differentiate between male and female pheromones or have to re-learn how to recognise male pheromones (once the attraction to other men has been established) is uncertain.
 However, many of us can smell for ourselves the difference between our day-to-day body scent and what kicks in when we’re horny, picking up, and having sex.

-The smelly mystery of the human pheromone | Tristram Wyatt | TED Talks | 15 May 2014 | 14m54s↑ Back to top
+The smelly mystery of the human pheromone | Tristram Wyatt | TED Talks | 15 May 2014 | 14m 54s